SanariSan/Docker-test/README.md

 1. --rm | is to remove container after it stops or fails
 2. -d | to run in bg (daemon)
+3. -p | exposing port to connect outside of containers e.g. when testing (yarn start)
-3. --name | to give custom name
+4. --name | to give custom name
-4. --net | specifying the custom network to make containers communicate
+5. --net | specifying the custom network to make containers communicate
-5. -e | ENV variables, in this case with special names postgres container relies on
+6. -e | ENV variables, in this case with special names postgres container relies on
-6. -v | path to mount volumes to
+7. -v | path to mount volumes to
-7. image
+8. image

 ---